Aaryan-Nakhat/StableDiffAPITask/README.md

 # A Dockerized API

-An API based on FastAPI for using the transformer-based text-to-audio model [Bark](https://github.com/suno-ai/bark).
+An API based on FastAPI for using the transformer-based text-to-audio model: [Bark](https://github.com/suno-ai/bark)

 The model is from [Suno](https://suno.ai)